 - Make sure both ingredients are with similar temperature, which might mean that you need to cool down a bit the chocolate after melting it and to leave the mascarpone out of the fridge for few minutes before preparing the cake.
 That way you want to avoid the chocolate from hardening quickly while being mixed with the mascarpone.

 - Little by little add the mascarpone to the chocolate first and not the other way around.
 If you follow these two important rules, your filling will become perfectly nice and smooth.

-One more good thing about this cheesecake: it doesn’t need to stay in the fridge too long before serving.
-It needs about 4 hours only as it takes short time for the chocolate to harden.
-That means that if you have a big party in the afternoon or evening, you can prepare the dessert on the same day in the morning!
+One more good thing about this cheesecake is that it doesn’t need to stay for too long in the fridge before serving.
+It needs about 4 hours for the filling to stabilize as it takes short time for the chocolate to harden.
+That means that if you have a party in the afternoon or evening, you can prepare the dessert on the same day in the morning!

-- 100 g cookie crumbs I used petit beurre
+- 1 cup/ 100 g cookie crumbs, or graham cracker crumbs (I used petit beurre)

 - 2 teaspoons vanilla extract

-- 2 bananas finely sliced (+ 1 for decoration)
+- 2 medium bananas, finely sliced (+ 1 for decoration)

 - Line a 17-18 cm (7 inch) spring form pan with a circle of baking paper.